Trao95/Lotus/README.md

 > [!NOTE]
 > During testing it wont answer if you ask something, you need to simulate interviewer asking question, which it will answer

-A real-time AI assistant that provides contextual help during video calls, interviews, presentations, and meetings using screen capture and audio analysis.
+A real-time AI assistant that provides contextual help during video calls, interviews, presentations, and meetings using screen capture analysis.

 ## Features

 - **Live AI Assistance**: Real-time help powered by Google Gemini 2.0 Flash Live
-- **Screen & Audio Capture**: Analyzes what you see and hear for contextual responses
+- **Screen Capture**: Analyzes what you see for contextual responses
 - **Multiple Profiles**: Interview, Sales Call, Business Meeting, Presentation, Negotiation
 - **Transparent Overlay**: Always-on-top window that can be positioned anywhere
 - **Click-through Mode**: Make window transparent to clicks when needed